MaxChang3/MaxChang3/README.md

 ### Hi there 👋
-I am Max, the undergraduate major in philosophy in a garbage university in China.
+I am Max, the undergraduate major in philosophy in China.

 I love programing since I was in primary, now I am trying to be admitted to the master of CS/SE.